wrshf7/HapSelect-Docs/docs/overview.md

 haploblocks <- block_obj_to_df(haploblocks, map)
 ```
 !!! tip
-    There are many parameters that affect the behaior of `def_blocks()` with various defaults.
+    There are many parameters that affect the behavior of `def_blocks()` with various defaults.
 Be sure to check out all options and how they can influence the result.
 See [Haplotype Blocks](workflow/haploblocks.md) for more details!

 ---